HattMayes/SQL_Beginner_Project/README.md

 - **Creating Complex Queries:** Mastered the basics and advanced SQL from merging tables with JOIN clauses to using WITH statements to create temporary tables when necessary.
 - **Data Aggregation:** Became familiar with aggregate functions like GROUP BY, COUNT(), and AVG() to help summarise my data to exactly how I saw fit.
 Also used clauses like WHERE, ORDER BY, and GROUP BY for a more filtered and streamlined result search.
 - **Analytical Approach:** Improved my problem-solving and analytical skills, by transforming questions into SQL queries, which gave me actionable, defined results for a specific job title like Data Analyst.
+-  **AI Chats Usage:** Using AI chats like ChatGPT can be useful at the start of my coding journey to condense code, create temporary/quick charts & graphs as well as gain general insights from my code.